 Note.
 The numbers indicate estimated marginal means, with the numbers in the parentheses indicating standard errors.

+Exploratory: Scenario interactions

+We conducted a series of three-way ANOVAs with scenario as the third factor, to examine the effect of exposure and moral belief manipulation on shame-related and guilt-related reactions.

+For all the shame-related reactions except anger at others, we found support for the two-way interaction between exposure and scenario as well as the two-way interaction between moral belief and scenario.
+We did not find support for three-way interactions.

+For guilt-related reactions, we found support for the two-way interaction between exposure and moral belief (for guilty conscience, not real self, undo wrong but not for hurt others), the two-way interaction between exposure and scenario (for guilty conscience, hurt others, and undo wrong), and the two-way interaction between moral belief and scenario (for guilty conscience, not real self, undo wrong but not for hurt others).
+Finally, we found support for a three-way interaction between scenario, exposure, and moral beliefs for undo wrong.

+We then ran 3 (Exposure: private vs. implicit public vs. explicit public) × 2 (Moral belief: high vs. low) two-way ANOVAs for each shame and guilt reactions in each scenario (n = 11 reactions * 3 scenarios).
+The overall pattern is similar to that of explicit shame and guilt: both moral belief and exposure manipulation had effects on the emotional reactions.
+Compared with low moral belief conditions, participants in high moral belief conditions tended to report higher emotion reactions except for anger at others.
+Compared with private and implicit exposure conditions, participants in the explicit conditions tended to report higher emotion reactions.
+For some of the shame-related reactions in the plagiarize and steal scenarios and some guilt reactions in the steal and disobey scenarios, there was support for a 3 (Exposure: private vs. implicit public vs. explicit public) × 2 (Moral belief: high vs. low) interaction, indicating that the effect of exposure being greater in the low moral belief conditions compared with the high moral belief conditions.

 Comparing Replication to Original Findings

-We examined whether the replication successfully replicated the original findings and compared the results of the replication to original findings for different hypotheses based on the criteria by LeBel et al. (2019) indicating detection of signal, comparison of effects (whether original effect size overlaps with the replication’s confidence intervals), and directionality.
+We evaluated whether the replication successfully replicated the original findings based on the criteria by LeBel et al. (2019) by examining signal detection, effects overlap (whether original effect size overlaps with the replication’s confidence intervals), and effect directionality.
 We summarized those in Tables 12A and 12B.
 Note that because the target article did not report the statistical tests of some findings, we could not compute the effect sizes and confidence intervals for these.
 Therefore, for these effects, we assume that they were not supported and only made judgments regarding the presence/absence of signal and the direction of the effect without comparing the overlapping of confidence intervals.

 For 10 out of the 20 effects that were supported in the original study, our replication detected a larger signal.
 Five effects were consistent with the original article and four effects were smaller compared with the original article.
 Only the interaction effect between moral belief and exposure on desire to escape/hide was not supported in the current replication but supported in the original.
 Moreover, 19 out of the 25 assumed not-supported effects in the original study received support from our replication effect.
 Crucially, the original study did not detect a main effect of exposure manipulation on explicit guilt.
 However, in the replication, we found a main effect of exposure and the interaction effect between exposure and moral belief on explicit guilt.